Environment, Affordable Housing, Neighborhoods, & Public Health, vs Corporate Real Estate

 donations from the real estate industry).
 The coalition not only sent

-SB-35 has made it much easier for Big Real Estate backed local politicians like Mayor London Breed, along with Supervisors Joel Engardio, Matt Dorsey and Myrna Melgar, to justify local San Francisco bills that seek to pull the rug out from under environmental and community review.
-These attacks are being led by Mayor Breed who won her last election with the support of massive real estate and corporate landlord donations to her campaign.
+SB-423 has made it much easier for Big Real Estate backed local politicians like Mayor Daniel Lurie, along with Supervisors Joel Engardio, Matt Dorsey and Myrna Melgar, to justify local San Francisco bills that seek to pull the rug out from under environmental and community review.
+These attacks are now being led by Mayor Lurie, who won his election riding on massive campaign donations from big tech and real estate investors.

 Local Coalition Fights Back!

-Together SF CEQA Defenders and the housing justice coalition REP SF (with the help of Supervisors Aaron Peskin and Dean Preston) fought hard to heavily amend Melgar's bill.
-When the ordinance passed on July 31 2023, local neighborhood noticing of all housing construction was restored, the demolition of rent controlled housing was banned, and stronger protections against corporate real estate speculation were included.
+SF CEQA Defenders and the housing justice coalition REP SF (with the help of Supervisors Aaron Peskin and Dean Preston) fought hard for months to heavily amend the bills.
+When the ordinances finally passed, local neighborhood noticing of housing construction was restored, the demolition of rent controlled housing was banned, and stronger protections against corporate real estate speculation were included.